ewaltho/ewaltho/README.md

-- 👋 Hi, I’m @ewaltho
+- 👋 Hi, I’m Emma!
-- 👀 I’m interested in game and app development
+- 👀 I’m interested in web and app development
 - 🌱 I’m currently learning html, java and python
 - 💞️ I’m looking to collaborate on anything that I can learn from
 - 📫 How to reach me by email or phone